Walgreens The Thread

 Car sick symptoms: What you should know

-Car sickness is a type of motion sickness that can develop when you’re riding in a car or similar vehicle, although various forms of travel, including airplane, boat and train, can all produce the same symptoms of motion sickness.
+Car sickness is motion sickness that can occur when you’re riding in a car or similar vehicle, although various forms of travel, including airplane, boat and train, can all produce the same symptoms.
 While anyone can get car sick, the condition is most common in children ages 2 to 12.
 Women are also affected more often than men.
 Understanding the symptoms of car sickness can help you detect when someone in your vehicle may be getting car sick.
-There are a number of car sick remedies that can help.
+There are a number of car sick remedies that may help.

 What are the symptoms of car sickness?